ma-b/hirsch-walks/Spindles/docs/src/index.md

 For the basic usage of *Spindles.jl*, please read the tutorial on [first steps](@ref "First steps").
 The full documentation can be found [here](@ref "Index").

-To learn more about how *Spindles.jl* helps analyze counterexamples to the Hirsch conjecture, please check out [this tutorial](@ref "Spindles and the Hirsch conjecture I").
+To learn more about how *Spindles.jl* can help analyze counterexamples to the Hirsch conjecture, please check out [this tutorial](@ref "Spindles and the Hirsch conjecture I").

 !!! note